peterjc/thapbi-pict/docs/custom_database/build_db.rst

 collect these sequences in FASTA format.

-We have taken their list of accessions and species names (ignoring voucher or isolate numbers), added missing accession versions as needed, deduplicated, and made a simple tab-separated plain text table, with 1454 entries.
-In the setup instructions for this example you should have got a copy of this file, named ``Redekar_et_al_2019_sup_table_3.tsv``.
+We have taken their list of accessions and species names (ignoring voucher or isolate numbers), edited some punctuation to match the NCBI taxonomy, added some missing accession version suffixes, deduplicated, and made a simple tab-separated plain text table, with 1454 entries.
+In the setup instructions for this example you should have got a copy of this file, named ``Redekar_et_al_2019_sup_table_3.tsv``, and a matching FASTA file which we use later.

-This file is sorted alphabetically by species then accession, and starts:
+This table is sorted alphabetically by species then accession, and starts:

 ========== ===================
 Accession  Species